thommee/react-common-state-hooks/README.md

 #### Storing Data
 `react-generic-state-hooks` provides three types of data storages:
-- `inMemory`: data is stored in application's memory
+- `inMemory`: data is stored in the application's memory
 - `localStorage`: data is stored in local storage
 - `redux`: data is stored in Redux (not included in this library)